 How Long Does Spaghetti Sauce Last in the Fridge?

-Spaghetti sauce will last up to about two weeks in the fridge but may start to lose its flavor.
-But don’t worry, just add a little more garlic and some extra Italian seasoning before reheating and you will be good to go!
+Spaghetti sauce will last up to about 3-4 days in the fridge, just add a little more garlic and some extra Italian seasoning before reheating and you will be good to go!
 Just as delicious as the first time!

 To freeze spaghetti sauce, simply cool completely, pour into freezer bags, label and lay flat in the freezer.
 How simple is that!
 Since one serving is never enough when making spaghetti sauce, double or triple this for freezing so you’ll always have plenty on hand!